alex-mironov/tech-lake/README.md

-# List of Development Tools & Resources
+# List of Resources for Advanced Full Stack Developers

 A curated list of useful resources for advanced full stack developers.
 The list is my attempt to collect in one place a list of useful tools and resources I use in my work.